Nanospaziale/Bandit-WriteUps/README.md

 Hello from NanoSpaziale!

-These below are my solutions for the challenge Bandit from the site overthewire.org
+Below you will find my solutions for the challenge Bandit from the site overthewire.org

 ***
-In this guide you won't find the best solution or the top performant easy-coded solution for the level, instead you shall expect something made for someone (Me) that is still learning all this stuff.
+In this guide, you won’t find the best solution or the most performant easy-to-code solution for the level; instead, you should expect something made by someone (me) who is still learning all this stuff.
 Enjoy!
 ***